turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-10-05-bellaturca.markdown

 Cleaning the datasets was no easy task.
 Each subset had its own challenges, so we used different methods depending on the type of data.
 Here’s a quick summary:

 ##### Web Data (OSCAR, mC4)
-- **Language Filtering:** Removed non-Turkish content (and random languages like Chinese or Korean).
+- Language Filtering: Removed non-Turkish content (and random languages like Chinese or Korean).
-- **Deduplication:** Removed duplicate paragraphs and documents using hashing.
+- Deduplication: Removed duplicate paragraphs and documents using hashing.
-- **Content Filtering:** Cleaned low-quality text like SEO pages, ads, and adult content.
+- Content Filtering: Cleaned low-quality text like SEO pages, ads, and adult content.

 ##### Academic Papers
-- Extracted text from PDFs using **OCR** (yes, there are some OCR mistakes, we’re only human!).
+- Extracted text from PDFs using OCR (as expected).
 - Removed non-text content like tables and figures.
 - Cleaned abstracts (both Turkish and English).

 ##### Books
 - Books were the hardest.
-We used a **ByT5 model** for OCR correction.
+We used a ByT5 model for OCR correction.
 - First, we trained it on a small, high-quality seed set of books.
 - Then, we ran the model on the rest of the books, corrected the text, and retrained the model in a self-reinforcing loop.
 - Rinse and repeat until we got clean text.